What’s Better for Your Project: Tile or Hardwood?

 How a floor feels underfoot is an important consideration for many homeowners.
 In addition to making your home feel comfortable for you and your family, you also want it to have an inviting feel for guests.

-Hardwood floors feel warmer when you walk on them, while tile feels cooler under your feet.
+Walking barefoot on hardwood floors, you will notice that the floor will feel warm.
+On the other hand, tile feels cooler under your feet.
 The climate where you live will likely affect your idea of which of these sounds more appealing.
 While hardwood feels cozy in a colder climate, the cool touch of tile feels refreshing in areas where temperatures are higher.

 Your renovation budget is one of the most important factors when considering which type of flooring to choose.
 You don’t want to overspend beyond your means when upgrading your floors.
 However, you should also consider the value the floor will add to your home.